-

 Use

-to trigger autoscaling when requests have similar sequence lengths.
+end-to-end request latencyto trigger autoscaling when requests have similar sequence lengths.

 End-to-end (e2e) request latency depends on sequence length, posing challenges for use cases with high variance in input/output token counts.
 A 10 token completion and a 2000 token completion will have vastly different latencies even under identical system conditions.
-To maximize throughput without latency constraints, use the vllm:num_requests_waiting > 0.1
+To maximize throughput without latency constraints, use the vllm:num_requests_waiting > 0.1 metric (KEDA scaledObject does not support a threshold of 0) to scale your workloads.
+This metric scales up the system as soon as a request is queued, which maximizes utilization and prevents a backlog.
+This strategy works best when input and output sequence lengths are consistent.

 To build effective metrics-based autoscaling, follow these best practices: